My Account

-What Is Probate?
-(And Is It Bad?)
+What Is Probate and When Is It Required?

 Have you heard stories about probate being a long, expensive process?
 And that creating a living trust is possibly a way to avoid it?
 Or maybe you’ve heard that probate isn’t that bad.
 So, which is it?